Dearmons gift two public art sculptures to city of Kannapolis - Salisbury Post

 Eric Dearmon said citizens benefit most from Kannapolis’ growth and expressed hope that his family’s gift will lead to others.

 Cheryl and Eric Dearmon are natives of Kannapolis.
 Cheryl is a vice president and branch manager for Uwharrie Bank.
 She has been in banking for 35 years.
 Eric is a senior vice president and private financial advisor for Truist Investment Services.
-He has been a financial advisor for 39 years.
+He has been a financial adviser for 39 years.
 Their community involvement includes board of directors positions at the United Way, Big Brothers & Big Sisters, CMC Northeast Hospital Foundation, Crime Stoppers, Kannapolis Education Foundation and Downtown Kannapolis Inc.

 “Smiley” is located on West Avenue and is already one of the most popular sculptures in Kannapolis.
 His welcoming face greets everyone with its whimsical expression and features.